Portuguese investigators search for cause of Lisbon streetcar crash that killed 16

 The couple had seen the streetcar when they arrived and intended to ride on it the next day.

-“It was to be one of the highlights of our holiday,” she said.
-“It could have been us.”
+“It was to be one of the highlights of our holiday,” she said, adding: “It could have been us.”

 She said that the emergency response was “amazing.”
 Police and ambulances quickly “flooded in,” she said.

+“It hit the building with brutal force and fell apart like a cardboard box,” witness Teresa d’Avó told Portuguese television channel SIC.
+She said it looked like the streetcar had no brakes.
+She described watching passersby run into the middle of the nearby Avenida da Liberdade, or Freedom Avenue, the city’s main thoroughfare.

-Francesca di Bello, a 23-year-old tourist from Italy on vacation in Lisbon with her family, had been on the Elevador da Gloria a few hours before the derailment.
+Francesca di Bello, a 23-year-old Italian tourist on a family vacation, had been on the Elevador da Gloria just hours before the derailment.

 They walked by the crash site on Thursday, expressing shock at the wreckage.
-Asked if she would ride a funicular again in Portugal or elsewhere, Di Bello was emphatic.
-“Definitely not,” she said.
+Asked if she would ride a funicular again in Portugal or elsewhere, Di Bello was emphatic: “Definitely not.”

-Though authorities gave no details about those killed, the transport workers' trade union SITRA said that the streetcar's brakeman, André Marques, was among the dead.

-The streetcar is popular for its short and picturesque trip a few hundred meters up and down one of the city’s steep hills.

 The service, inaugurated in 1885, runs between Restauradores Square and the Bairro Alto neighborhood renowned for its nightlife.
 The Elevador da Gloria is classified as a national monument.